software-patterns/workshop/patterns/00_PATTERN_TEMPLATE.md

 - First, the title of the pattern, as a markdown heading.
 When naming a pattern, remember that all the patterns form a language.
 Names should be brief and evocative, easy to remember and reference in text or speech.
+- Next, a summary paragraph that states what "FAQ" the pattern answers.
+If you're stuck, fill in the blank:
+  "This pattern tells you how to \_\_\_\_\_".
+For example:
+  - _This pattern tells you how to **interview prospective engineers**_
+  - _This pattern tells you how to **name directories in a hierarchy**_
+  - _This pattern tells you how to **structure tests within a file**_
+  - _This pattern tells you how to **extract functions from a larger routine**_

+  Alternatively, starting with "This pattern tells you *when* to" fits some patterns better.
+  - _This pattern tells you **when to add more detail to a test case, and when to split out a new one**_
+  - _This pattern tells you **when to allow an object to be mutable**_
+  - _This pattern tells you **when to work solo**_

+  *TODO: I need to validate this format by going through the existing patterns and rewriting them in this style. —benchristel*

-- Next, a summary paragraph that contextualizes the pattern within the language, linking to the "larger" patterns that form the environment for the present one.
+  Contextualize the pattern within the language by linking to the "larger" patterns that form the environment for the present one.
 You can use relative links like this:
   `[Immutable Values](./immutable-values.md)`.
 - Next, a statement of the problem the pattern addresses, in one or two sentences.
 Use **bold type**